Updated: Nov 10, 2020

 www.mollysriseandshine.com Garden District

 www.satsumcafe.com 3 locations

 I love oysters, raw, fried, grilled.
-I love oysters.
-My most favorite oyster dish is Chargrilled Oysters from Drago’s in New Orleans.
+I love oysters anyway I can get them.
+My very most favorite oyster dish is Chargrilled Oysters from Drago’s in Metairie.
 A dozen of those oysters and a glass of Sauvignon Blanc and I am in heaven.
-I am also a huge fan of sparkling wine from any country.
+I am also a huge fan of sparkling wine from any country in the world.
 When I found Effervesce, a delightful Champagne Bar on Rampart St., I stopped looking for new places to sip.
-Once again, shame on me. www.dragosrestaurant.com www.nolabubbles.com
+Shame on me. www.dragosrestaurant.com www.nolabubbles.com

-Listed below are the top 10 establishments I want to try for Drinks and Bites in New Orleans.
+Listed below are the revised top10 establishments I want to try for Cocktails and Bites in New Orleans.
 I noted their website so you could check out their menu.
 A cautionary note, my tastes run towards craft cocktails.
 I am not a beer drinker.
 All of these places have extensive craft cocktail menus.

 Above The Grid - NOPSI Hotel